pablos4nt0s/pablosouza.rectius.com.br/README.md

 Gulp tasks were used to perform uglify and compress of css/js/image files.

-It was deployed into cloud using Amazon Elastic Beanstalk and an Nginx proxy server.
+It was deployed into cloud using Amazon Lightsail.

 ## Installation